Showing posts with label Ruckinge. Show all posts

 The information on this page may be freely copied for use on walks.

-The village of Hamstreet is surrounded by public woodland including Hamstreet woods, an area of special scientific interest renowned for the presence of wild service trees and nightingales.
+The village of Hamstreet is surrounded by public woodland including Hamstreet Woods, an area of special scientific interest renowned for the presence of wild service trees and nightingales.

 The routes in this guide explore the contrasting elements of the local area, including Romney Marsh and the banks of the Royal Military Canal.

-Hamstreet Village Circumnavigation (2½ miles)
+Hamstreet Village Circumnavigation (2½ miles) - mixed terrain paths

-The path goes through the gate to the right of the farmhouse at the bottom of the hill and after the stile, turns diagonally left to emerge onto the B2067 via a stile beneath a tree.
+The path goes through the gate to the right of the farmhouse at the bottom of the hill and after then turns diagonally left to emerge onto the B2067 via a stile beneath a tree.
 Turn left to head back towards the village along the road, climbing the hill, taking great care.
 Just beyond the brow of the hill, you will notice a track-way on your right, signed ‘Orlestone Rise’.
 Wander up this track and at the end on your left you will find the entrance to Hamstreet Woods.

 Follow the path (known as School Ride) into the woods, descending steeply.
 The path crosses Main Ride and descends some more, gradually curving right to end at a T-junction with ‘Stickles Path’; turn left to descend and cross the bridge, exiting the woods onto Bourne Lane.
 Pass through the swing-gate to your right and then another swing-gate immediately left.
 The path now heads along the left-hand field-edge.
 You will pass through a housing development and then climb a slope to the station.
 Use the steps or lift to cross the footbridge and walk down the car park on the opposite side of the station.